Shoulder Arthroscopy

 Risks

-• Ongoing weakness.
+• Ongoing weakness

-• Failure of the tendon / ligament to heal.
+• Failure of tendon/ligament to heal

 Downloadable info sheets related to Shoulder Arthroscopy